maattss/brush-editor/README.md

 ## Start development
 - Run `npm install` to install all dependecies
 - Run `ng serve` for a dev server.
 - Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files-
+The app will automatically reload if you change any of the source files changes.

+(Development setup tested in both MacOS Mojave and Windows 10, May 10th 2019)

 #### Remark: Some functionality relies on a open connection to [Robot Web Service REST API](http://developercenter.robotstudio.com/blobproxy/devcenter/Robot_Web_Services/html/index.html) and a browser with CORS restrictions disabled.
 - For testing purposes, [Robot Studio](https://new.abb.com/products/robotics/robotstudio) can be used for creating an instance of Robot Web Service.